Hello world

 Automated data collection will start to make task analyses easier to conduct

-I have been a fan of task analysis for a long time.
-However, most UX teams don’t conduct task analyses, and what some call “task analysis” is something altogether different.
+I have been a fan of task analysis for a long time, and have applied it when redesigning interfaces.
+However, the current state of task analysis in the industry is that most teams don’t do it, and what some call “task analysis” is something altogether different.

-Exactly why task analysis isn’t more widely used is a mystery to me.
-Other methods/approaches commonly referenced in usability literature, like usability testing, inspection methods (like heuristic evaluation), and participatory design, all have their place in common UX practice.
-Those other methods might seem more valuable, and TA might seem too time-consuming, theoretically complex (looking at you, PRONET), or old school (some methods date back to the 1970s).
-On the other hand, a lack of awareness may be keeping TA out of common practice; TA is almost exclusively taught in HF or HCI grad programs.
-Perhaps the biggest reason is that the proliferation of usability testing tools in the past 10-15 years has made it so much easier to test designs with end-users that analytical methods are generally less common practice than before.
+The exact reason why task analysis isn’t more widely used is a mystery to me.
+Other methods/approaches commonly referenced in usability literature like usability testing, inspection methods (like heuristic evaluation), and participatory design all have their place in common UX practice.
+Those other methods might seem more valuable, and TA might seem too time-consuming, theoretically complex (looking at you PRONET), or old school (some methods date back to the 1970s).
+It could be a lack of awareness that keeps TA out of common practice; it seems like TA is almost exclusively taught in HF or HCI grad programs.
+Perhaps the biggest reason is that the proliferation of usability testing tools in the past 10-15 years has made it so much easier to test designs with end-users, that analytical methods are generally less practices than before.

 However, task analysis still has its place as a tool for UX practitioners to generate analytical design recommendations.
 I suggest that you use HTAs at the start of a redesign process.
 Once you have a HTA reflecting how users interact with your current system, you can identify where task efficiency (look for steps that can be shortened or eliminated) and effectiveness (look for steps that are likely to have higher error probabilities or criticality for errors) can be improved in your redesign.